MahdiAhmadiKamal/Face-Identification/readme.md

 <img src="pics\result_image.jpg" width="1000">

-Face identification is a technology that uses algorithms and computer vision to analyze facial features in an image and compare them to a database of known faces to determine a match.
+Face identification is a technology that uses algorithms and computer vision to analyze facial features in an image and compares them to a database of known faces to determine a match.
 It's a form of biometric identification that verifies or identifies a person based on their facial features.

 <img src="pics\result_image_0.jpg" width="1000">

-This deep learning project belongs to voice classification of 22 people.
-This project is built with the aid of [pydub](https://github.com/jiaaro/pydub).
-Finally, a telegram bot has been created that receives speech and predicts the name of the speaker.
+The way it works is that the embedding vectors of images are extracted using [insightface](https://github.com/deepinsight/insightface).
+Then the vectors belong to faces are saved in face bank file.
+Identification process is carried out by comparing the embedding vectors of new faces with those stored in the face bank.

 ## How to install